 - Blame the DBA for everything

-- Some shops even have rooms dedicated to this – often called a “War Room” – where the stated purpose is to diagnose issues but the end result is often finger pointing.
+-Some shops even have rooms dedicated to this – often called a “War Room” – where the stated purpose is to diagnose issues, but the result is usually finger pointing.

 - Long commutes

-- This is most prevalent in large cities (NYC, Atlanta, LA), where commutes in the 1-2 hour range are not unusual.
-We recently hired a NYC DBA who was commuting 2.25 hours every day, in EACH direction, from central NJ.
-Bonus: Add #3 to this (long hours) for extra special burn-out.
+-This is most prevalent in large cities (NYC, Atlanta, LA), where commutes in the 1-2 hour range are not unusual.
+We recently hired an NYC DBA who was commuting 2.25 hours every day, in EACH direction, from central NJ.
+Bonus: Add #3 to this (extended hours) for extra special burn-out.